brirock35/Grad-Student-Course-Project/Grad project report .md

 ```

-Now, we assign a new variable for reading in the shapefile of dissolved seagrass ranges while incorporating a layer of seagrass occurrances.
+Now we assign a new variable for reading in the shapefile of dissolved seagrass ranges while incorporating a layer of seagrass occurrances.
 Then, we create a for loop that reads through all 72 seagrass species occurrances and counts the  number of species per grid cell.

 ```
 ss <- readOGR(dsn = "/Users/darulab/Desktop/Brianna R (SPD)/Data/ShapeFiles/Seagrasses_SHP_raw", layer = "SEAGRASSES")